 How do I know I am hiking in a group?

 The GMC’s Group Outreach Program was created to help manage organized group use on the Long Trail/Appalachian Trail in Vermont.
 Organized groups that use the Long Trail include: camps, colleges, scouts, schools, guiding services, or any other formal, pre-organized group.
 However, even if you set out on your hike and are informally traveling with 6 or more people, you are technically considered a group.
 Groups exert a disproportionate impact on water quality, alpine vegetation, wildlife habitat, trail treadway, backcountry campsites, and the experiences of other hikers.
 Whether you are part of an organized group or an informal gathering of friends, when hiking as a group please take extra care to follow Leave No Trace principles.
-You can always contact the Group Outreach Specialist to find out more about group hiking guidelines, permitting, and more.
+You can always contact the Outreach and Field Coordinator to find out more about group hiking guidelines, permitting, and more.

 Do I need a permit to bring my group out on the Long Trail?

 For the most part, if you are an organized hiking group (college, boy scouts, camp, etc) and/or any sort of monetary exchange happens for the purpose of the hike (leaders are being paid, gear is rented at a fee, etc.) a permit will be required.
 Permits and permit requirements are different depending on whether you are hiking in the Green Mountain National Forest or on Vermont State land.
-Check out our Permit Page for more info.

 Are there size limits for groups hiking?